My daughter insists on going alone to travel around Columbia.

 If she's a first time traveller it's going to be a challenge, but if she has some experience, she'll already know how to stay safe.

 I'm colombian and at least 4 female, foreign, gorgeous, and non-colombian looking friends have travelled "solo" in Colombia.
 The overall conclusion is that keeping in mind some basic rules (such as avoiding remote rural areas in some specific regions, taking only certified cabs, avoiding hitchhiking and long (7+ hours) overnight bus trips) will keep any traveller as safe as in any major US city .
-You might suffer some rip-offs, overprized goods, and even pick-pocketing (although this is common in any backpacker's paradise) but your life will not be in danger. about 7 years agoAnswered by Felipe via WorldNomads.com
+You might suffer some rip-offs, overprized goods, and even pick-pocketing (although this is common in any backpacker's paradise) but your life will not be in danger. over 8 years agoAnswered by Felipe via WorldNomads.com